aaronats/jsmidi-cli/README.md

 ## JSMidi CLI

-The `jsmidi-cli` is a command line tool for creating new JSMidi Projects.
+The `@jsmidi/cli` is a command line tool for creating new JSMidi Projects.
 It creates the files and configurations needed to work with [JSMidi](https://github.com/aaronats/jsmidi) and the [JSMidi Atom Plugin](https://github.com/aaronats/jsmidi-atom).

 ### Installation

-Globally install `jsmidi-cli` using the [npm](https://www.npmjs.com/) package manager.
+Globally install `@jsmidi/cli` using the [npm](https://www.npmjs.com/) package manager.

 ```
-$ npm install -g jsmidi-cli
+$ npm install -g @jsmidi/cli
 ```

 #### Usage